Whip up a gooey, buttery Neiman Marcus Cake with yellow cake mix, cream cheese, eggs, butter, and powdered sugar. Pure comfort in every bite!

 - Yellow Cake Mix (15.25 oz): Any brand works.
 I usually go for Duncan Hines or Betty Crocker, whichever’s on sale.

 - 4 Eggs: Two go in the base, two in the topping.
 And yes, I’ve forgotten once.
-Don’t be me.
+Don’t be me, I once forgot the eggs and blamed the oven.

-- Butter (½ cup, melted): Use the real stuff.
+- Butter (½ cup, melted): As always, use the real stuff.
 Margarine makes it sad.

 - Vanilla Extract (1 tsp): Optional.
 But like your grandma says, a little vanilla never hurts.